jaredly/j3/Roadmap.md

+- [ ] I want ... to ... asynchronously eval. can I?
+  - yeah what would that involve.
+    - passing .. the parse cache over the bridge? might be kindof a lot of data...

+- [ ] editing the text of a ref should ~remove the refliness

 # Namespaces / modules
 Ok so we're really doing modules, and toplevels will have module ID that they are attached to, and documents will have a module id that they represent.